GLOBAL ECONOMY-Manufacturing slump eases as world emerges from pandemic

 French factory activity bounced back to modest growth and in Britain, outside the currency union, the historic collapse eased further as companies reported a small increase in output.
 GB/PMIM

-Activity in the United States almost flatlined, later data is expected to show.

-But global stocks struggled for momentum on Wednesday as the improving economic data was offset by concern surging coronavirus cases in the U.S. could derail the world's recovery before it properly begins.
-MKTS/GLOB
+U.S. and global stocks kicked off the third quarter on an upbeat note on Wednesday although optimism over the improving economic data was held in check by worry the surging U.S. coronavirus cases could derail the world's recovery before it properly begins. .NMKTS/GLOB

 TIGER BALM